SuchiiJain/CS4485_Capstone/Readme.md

 No doc alerts:
 - Check .docrot-config.json and doc_mappings.
+- Verify doc file names match exactly — they are case-sensitive.

 No backend ingestion:
 - Verify backend_url and backend_token are passed.
 - Verify id_token audience matches Cloud Function URL.
 - Check Cloud Function logs for request validation/auth failures.

+AI suggestions not appearing:
+- Confirm the "ai" block is present in .docrot-config.json.
+- Confirm your workflow points to the ai-integration branch or a version that includes AI support.
+- Check Firestore under repos/{repoId}/scan_runs/{scanId}/ai_suggestions.

 ## MVP Scope and Language Roadmap